 - clean IPs – with private proxies you are guaranteed the IPs will connect to any website

-If you have a Windows PC and you need to do your scraping from your PC, you have two alternatives, because proxychains support only Unix based systems.
+Proxychains support only Unix based systems.
+If you have a Windows PC and you need to do your scraping from it, you have two options.

-Proxyfier does the same job, on a Windows PC, as Proxychains on a Linux or Mac.
-However, there is a small fee that you will need to pay for using this tool with your PC.
+Proxyfier does the same job – on a Windows PC – as Proxychains does on a Linux or Mac.
+However, Proxyfier is a paid tool and there is a small fee that you will need to pay for using it.

 The free alternative to Proxyfier is to use VirtualBox and create a virtual Linux machine on your PC.
-Basically, you need to install VirtualBox, create a Linux image and use proxychains inside your virtual machine.
-Have a look at this setup, it’s easy to install VirtualBox and there are plenty of tutorials on how to create your little virtual machine.
+You’ll need to install VirtualBox, create a Linux image and use proxychains inside it.
+Have a look at this setup, installing VirtualBox is easy and there are plenty of tutorials on how to create your little virtual machine.

-Proxychains is an open source project and you can download the source code from GitHub, here.
-However, if you just plan on using proxychains for scraping or any other low-security web automation or browsing, there is no need to read the source code or any documentation.
+Proxychains is an open-source project and you can download the source code from GitHub, here.
+However, if you just plan on using proxychains for scraping or any other low-security web automation or browsing projects, there is no need to read the source code or any documentation.

 Installing on Mac with homebrew

 Installing on Ubuntu or any other Linux Distro with apt-get